 Funding from the university

 Your best resource for funding will be the university to which you are applying.
-Over 600 US universities offer scholarships worth $20,000 or more to international students.
-Of these, 250 offer ‘full ride’ scholarships.
+Many universities offer significant funding to international students - it pays to be flexible and open-minded about where you apply!

 US universities can offer several types of funding to international students: